-- 1. Disengage the blade-control switch (PTO), move the motion-control levers to the NEUTRAL-LOCK position, and set the parking brake. - 2.
-Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - Remove the dust cap from caster and tighten the locknut (Figure 65). - 4.
-Tighten the locknut until the spring washers are flat, and then back off a 1/4 turn to properly set the preload on the bearings (Figure 65).
+- Disengage the blade-control switch (PTO), move the motion-control levers to the NEUTRAL-LOCK position, and set the parking brake. - 2.
+Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
+Remove the dust cap from caster and tighten the lock nut (Figure 66). - 4.
+Tighten the locknut until the spring washers are flat, and then back off a 1/4 turn to properly set the preload on the bearings (Figure 66).

-Important: Ensure that the spring washers are installed correctly as shown in Figure 65.
+Important: Make sure that the spring washers are installed correctly as shown in Figure 66.

-5. Install the dust cap (Figure 65).
+5. Install the dust cap (Figure 66).

-- 1. Spring washers
+1. Spring washers

-- 2. Locknut
+2. Lock nut

-- 3. Dust cap
+3. Dust cap